Submissions open from 2025-11-21 21:59:59 to 2025-11-24 22:59:59

 Arcweave is easy to pick up; just create a free account and start building right away.
 Collaborate with experienced users or dive in solo, supported by tutorials and documentation.

 And if you need help, the Arcweave Discord community is always there for you.
-Unanswered.

 โœด๏ธ Can I make a text-only game?

 Yes!
 The focus here is on game writing and interactive narrative.
-You are free to use audiovisual assets—and Arcweave makes this very easy—but it is not a requirement.
+You are free to use audiovisual assets (and Arcweave makes this very easy) but it is not a requirement.

 โœด๏ธ Do I have to form a team?

-No, you can participate as a solo writer.
-Arcweave offers real-time collaboration and it makes it super easy for multiple creatives (e.g. writers, narrative designers, artists, etc.) to work together, but it's absolutely fine to join on your own.
+No, you can also participate as a solo writer.
+Arcweave offers real-time collaboration and it makes it easy for multiple creatives (e.g. writers, narrative designers, artists, etc.) to work together, but it's absolutely fine to join on your own.

 โœด๏ธ Can I write my game in a language other than English?